 On a theoretical and programmatic level, the Göttingen anatomist and physiologist Jakob Henle argued for the need to introduce systematic experimental work into research on human diseases in the years around 1850.
-In this context, he also postulated that diseases in humans were "experiments of nature" which should be systematically investigated by the physiologist interested in human pathology - a further step approaching the idea of human diseases as objects of experimental inquiry.
-In the correspondence with Henle in the mid-1850s, the physiologist Carl Ludwig developed the idea of an experimental pathology which would attempt to artificially produce disease conditions (Krankheitsbilder) in the laboratory which
+In this context, he also postulated that diseases in humans were "experiments of nature," which should be systematically investigated by the physiologist interested in human pathology-a further step approaching the idea of human diseases as objects of experimental inquiry.
+In his correspondence with Henle in the mid-1850s, the physiologist Carl Ludwig developed the idea of an experimental pathology which would attempt to artificially produce disease conditions (Krankheitsbilder) in the laboratory that resemble those in humans, but did not put this program into practice (see Roelcke 2013, 26-29).